-DCC conducts weekly and quarterly analysis of child care program movement in the Kentucky All STARS TQRIS to measure movement in rating level.
+DCC conducts weekly and quarterly analysis of child care programs movement in Kentucky All STARS TORIS to measure progress of movement in rating level based on review of the domains and standards accessed by providers.
 Significant progress was made in supporting providers to move to high quality during the pilot phase of the new QRIS.
 The goal of the RTT-ELC grant was to achieve 45% high quality participation in All STARS (providers operating at 3-5 stars).
 As of August, 2018 47% of licensed and certified providers have achieved high quality.